NNPDF/nnpdf/doc/sphinx/source/tutorials/polarized_fits.rst

     n_std: 1.00 # Standard Deviation to be added as Shift ...

-where ``pdfbc`` specifies the name of the unpolarized PDF set to be used as a boundary condition while ``stderr`` specifies the shift in terms of the standard deviation to be applied to the PDF central values.
+where ``unpolarized_bc `` specifies the name of the unpolarized PDF set to be used as a boundary condition while ``n_std `` specifies the shift in terms of the standard deviation to be applied to the PDF central values.
 If ``stderr=0.0`` then the PDF central values will be used to constrain their polarized counterparts.